yangasdumo/KamvasCattery/bookings_cost/readme.md

 # They write unit tests for this

-We created a function called `bookingCost` that takes in a booking request to Kamva's Cattery.
+We created a function called `bookingCost` (in the `bookings.js` file) that takes in a booking request to Kamva's Cattery.

 Wednesday check-ins get 25% discount.
 Friday check-ins get a 15% discount.